Fair Credit Reporting Act Lawyers Help Identity Theft Victims

 Do these stories sound familiar to you?
 Are you an identity theft victim?
 Do you have credit report errors?
-Have you disputed the credit report errors to Equifax, Experian or Trans Union?
-Have the credit bureaus “verified” information on your credit report that does not belong to you and refused to delete the information?
+Have you disputed the credit report errors to the credit reporting agencies?
+Have the credit bureaus “verified” fraudulent information on your credit report and refused to delete the information from your report?

 Contact us 24/7 for a free case review at 1-800-263-9091.

 The call is free and so is the consultation.